ValerioLembo/TheDiaTo_v1.0/README.md

        'chname,namein,nameout filein.nc fileout.nc'
        and the NCO command (for dimensions):
        'ncrename -h -d namein,nameout -v .namein,nameout filename.nc'

     e.
 Create a folder in the input directory for each model you need to analyse, named after the model.

+    f.
+Provide each field in a different file.
+The file name must start with the name of the variable.

 2: The companion script 'namelist.py' is available for the user in order to specify the directory paths.
 The following options can also be set: